 The American Society of Clinical Oncology (ASCO) held its Annual Meeting on June 2-6, 2017 in Chicago.
-The Meso Foundation’s CEO, Melinda Kotzian, and Director of Research and Medical Outreach, Gleneara Bates, MS, MSW, PhD (c), had the opportunity to attend the conference and hear the latest news reported in mesothelioma research.
+The Meso Foundation’s CEO, Melinda Kotzian, had the opportunity to attend the conference and hear the latest news reported in mesothelioma research.

 Hedy Lee Kindler, MD, of the University of Chicago, presented a poster on the results from a phase II clinical trial, funded by a grant from the Meso Foundation, studying the anti-PD-1 antibody pembrolizumab in patients with malignant mesothelioma.
 The study included 35 previously treated mesothelioma patients, and achieved a 21% response rate and a disease control rate of 80%.
 Biomarkers established in other cancers did not correlate statistically with response.
 Part B of the study is ongoing and currently enrolling at the University of Chicago.
 More information can be found here.